cloud-native-toolkit/automation-solutions/boms/software/turbonomic/files/README.md

       ## gitops-ocp-turbonomic_storage_class_name: Name of the block storage class to use - if multizone deployment then waitforfirstconsumer must be set on storageclass binding mode
       gitops-ocp-turbonomic_storage_class_name="<your block storage on aws: gp2, on azure: managed-premium>"

+    ## gitops-ocp-turbonomic_storage_class_name: for IBM Cloud run 202 automation and uncomment this value and comment the line above
+    #gitops-ocp-turbonomic_storage_class_name="ibmc-vpc-block-10iops-tier"

       ## gitops-repo_host: The host for the git repository.
       gitops_repo_host="github.com"